IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 - the default ports for Apache (80) and the app server that is serving your Dataverse installation (8080);
 - ``http`` (not ``https``!) for both .

-This configuration is recommended if you are simply trying out/testing Dataverse software and TwoRavens.
+This configuration is recommended if you are simply trying out/testing Dataverse Software and TwoRavens.
 Accept all the defaults, and you should have a working installation in no time.